20 Pantry Snacks Every New Mom Should Have After Baby - Baby Chick

 Crispy Fruit by Crispy Green

 Freeze-dried fruit is a great option to keep in your pantry, especially if your fresh fruit options are spoiled.
 Crispy Fruit by Crispy Green is an easy-to-find option at your local grocery store or online.
-It’s 100% pure fruit with no added sugar and snacks like a chip.
+It’s 100% pure fruit with no added sugar, and it’s a healthier alternative to snacks like chips.

 3. Handful of Almonds